 You have already made the decision to go to college; now the follow-up decisions on whether to commit to doing the work could very well determine whether you end up working at a good paying job in a field you enjoy or working at minimum wage for the rest of your life.
 Education involves a partnership that requires both students and instructors to do their parts.
-By entering into this partnership, you have a responsibility to show up for class, do the assignments and reading, follow directions, and put your best effort into it.
+By entering into this partnership, you have a responsibility to show up for class, do the assignments and reading, be engaged and pay attention in class, follow directions, and put your best effort into it.
 You will get out of your experience here exactly what you put into it - nothing more and nothing less.